apache/druid/docs/querying/sql-functions.md

 ## LOOKUP

-Look up `expr` in a registered [query-time lookup table](lookups.md) named `lookupName`.
-Returns `replaceMissingValueWith`, which defaults to `null`, when the `expr` is null or when the lookup does not contain a value for `expr`.
+Searches for `expr` in a registered [query-time lookup table](lookups.md) named `lookupName`.
+Returns `replaceMissingValueWith`, which defaults to `null` if `expr` is null or if the lookup doesn't contain a value for `expr`.

 * **Syntax:** `LOOKUP(expr, lookupName[, replaceMissingValueWith])`
 * **Function type:** Scalar, string

 <details><summary>Example</summary>

-The following example uses a map lookup table, named `acronym_to_name` made with the following key-value pairs:
+The following example uses a map lookup table named `acronym_to_name`, made with the following key-value pairs:

 ```json
 {